confluentinc/ksql/design-proposals/klip-4-produce-data.md

 set number of partitions and replicas before executing the command.
 If the topic exists and has a different number of partitions/replicas, this command will fail.

-This functionality will be flagged under a configuration `ksql.create.source.allow.empty.topic`, which will default to `true` (new behavior is the default).
+This functionality will be flagged under a configuration `ksql.ddl.source.topic.create.allow`, which will default to `true` (new behavior is the default).

 ## Design